OR radiation is a top 10 technology hazard

 Traditionally, radiation safety officers monitor radiation exposure in radiology departments by assigning badges to the affected employees.
 Those badges are collected regularly, such as monthly, to monitor employees' cumulative dose.
 The goal is to keep the dose as low as reasonably achievable.

-Yet broader uses of radiation throughout the hospital, it has become more difficult to track employee exposures, says Launders.
+Yet with broader uses of radiation throughout the hospital, it has become more difficult to track employee exposures, says Launders.
 "There is an opportunity here to reexamine your radiation safety program and make sure you are doing what is necessary to keep your staff safe," he says.

 By highlighting the hazard in its top 10 list, ECRI hopes to spur hospitals to give more attention to these other uses, he says.
 So far, there are no reports of adverse events related to radiation use in the operating room, he says.